Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/README.md

 ### Installing GIVE Web Components

-Just put the whole `/give/html` folder under GIVE to your hosting environment and you are good to go.
+Just put the whole `/give/html` folder to your web server and you are good to go.
 Use the path on your hosting environment for the HTML `import`s to import the components in your page.

 ### Installing GIVE Server